Rodolfo Castro Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Giants pitching staff ranks ninth in the league.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.

-- The Giants' 4.15 team ERA ranks 14th among all league pitching staffs.
+- The Giants have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.

-- The Giants rank 15th in baseball in home runs given up (61 total, 1.2 per game).
+- Giants pitchers combine to rank 18th in baseball in home runs given up (63 total, 1.2 per game).

-- DeSclafani makes the start for the Giants, his 11th of the season.
-He is 3-4 with a 3.43 ERA and 47 strikeouts in 60 1/3 innings pitched.
+- Brebbia (2-0) takes the mound for the Giants in his fourth start of the season.
+He has a 3.68 ERA in 22 2/3 innings pitched, with 31 strikeouts.

-- In his last appearance on Wednesday, the righty threw five innings against the Minnesota Twins, giving up four earned runs while surrendering six hits.
+- The righty last appeared in relief on Thursday, when he tossed two scoreless innings against the Milwaukee Brewers while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.